 Now that we’ve looked at the reasons why children should wear hearing devices, let’s explore how to keep the hearing instruments safe.
 While there may be behavioral reasons that your child might remove their hearing aid, it’s also very likely that they’ll misplace it as they’re playing with friends.

 The idea of losing a hearing aid is pretty stressful.
 Not only can it be very expensive, but your child may be without a hearing device for a little bit while you get a replacement.
 As we talked about earlier, we really want to try to avoid this if at all possible.
+A hearing aid protector can be the answer.

 There are several types of hearing aid covers that you can purchase, many of which also come in fun colors that your child will love.
 Oticon published a study that rated Ear Gear as the #1 retention accessory.
 Our Corded models have a spandex sleeve that slides over the hearing device and a stretchy cord that allows for full range of motion.
 A plastic clip will secure the hearing device to their shirt.
 When they’re playing hard and their hearing instrument falls out, it will dangle harmlessly from their shirt.